cferdinandi/reef-js/content/advanced.md

 **[Try nested components on CodePen &rarr;](https://codepen.io/cferdinandi/pen/abvLvER)**

-## Attaching and Detaching Nested Components
+### Attaching and Detaching Nested Components

-You can attach or detach nested components at any time using the `attach()` and `detach()` methods.
+You can attach or detach nested components at any time using the `attach()` and `detach()` methods on the parent component.

-Both methods accept individual components or arrays of components as arguments.
+Provide an individual component or array of components as an argument.

 ```js
 // Attach components